xtuml/mc/doc/notes/10247_mcenhance/10248_mcmark_int.md

 `TE_SELECT_RELATED` to `TE_VAR`.
 The schema had been edited to be correct, but the model was incorrect.

 6.2 Turned off the x bit in the file permissions for a few files.
+And permissions on all of the schema/colors/ files are changed.
+Also, dos2unix was run on these files.

 ### 7. Unit Test